team-dev-docs/devdocsprod-dev-docs/docs/Quickstart.md

 Go to [app.docs.dev](http://app.docs.dev) and log in with GitHub to create your account and create an org within Docs.dev.

 ## Setup and connect your docs repo
-Click setup to go through the onboarding and either connect your existing docs repo in GitHub.
-If you do not have an existing docs repo, you can either create one yourself and connect it or leverage our open source Docusaurus template.
+Click setup to go through the onboarding and connect your existing docs repo in GitHub.
+If you do not have an existing docs repo, you can either create one yourself and connect it or leverage our open source Docusaurus template by following the instructions [here](/docs/editor/connect-the-starter-template-to-the-ai-editor)

 ### Connect your existing docs
 Select **Connect your own docs** to set up Docs.dev to work with your existing documentation.
 You will be taken to GitHub to install our GitHub App and will need to connect it to your documentation repo.
 You will need the repository owner to approve the request if you lack the permissions needed to install GitHub Apps on your repo.